-- Wireless SSID Displays the SSID associated with each available access point.
-The SSID is the unique network name that functions as an identifier for your wireless devices.
-All wireless devices on a network must use identical SSIDs to successfully communicate. - Wireless Mode Displays the mode/rate set that the remote wireless device is offering. - Strength Displays the relative strength of the wireless networks. - Encryption Displays whether the wireless network is using any sort of encryption.
+- Wireless SSID The SSID is the "name" of a wireless network.
+Each wireless device on a network must use identical SSIDs to successfully communicate. - Wireless Mode Displays available modes for each available remote wireless device. - Strength Displays the relative signal strength of the wireless networks. - Encryption Displays whether the wireless network is using any sort of encryption.

-Press the Connect button to connect to a listed SSID, or press the Refresh button to perform another survey and update the survey list.
+Click Connect to connect to a highlighted SSID, or Refresh to update the list of available wireless devices.